ckeditor/ckeditor5/packages/ckeditor5-table/docs/features/table.md

 ## Known issues

-While the table nesting functionality is fully functional, it is not yet supported with some output features.
-Feel free to upvote 👍&nbsp; these issues on GitHub if they are important for you:
+While the table nesting functionality is fully functional, it is not yet supported with some output features, the Markdown code generated with the {@link features/autoformat Markdown output} feature will not properly render nested tables [#9475](https://github.com/ckeditor/ckeditor5/issues/9475).
+Feel free to upvote 👍&nbsp; this issue on GitHub if they are important for you.

-* [#9474](https://github.com/ckeditor/ckeditor5/issues/9474) &ndash; The `.docx` file generated with the [export to Word](https://ckeditor.com/docs/ckeditor5/latest/features/export-word.html) feature will not open properly if it contains nested tables.
-Due to this, an alert will be shown if you attempt to export a file containing a nested table to Word.
-* [#9475](https://github.com/ckeditor/ckeditor5/issues/9475) &ndash; The Markdown code generated with the {@link features/autoformat Markdown output} feature will not properly render nested tables.

 ## Contribute